VINAYVISHWAKARMA20/MOBILE-COMPUTING-LAB/README.md

 exp-5:Write an application that draws basic graphical primitives on the screen. (done using python)

-exp-6:Develop an application that makes use of database.
+exp-6:Develop an application that makes use of database. (use your own json file )

 exp-7:Develop a native application that uses GPS location information.